-Antioxidant activities of aqueous leaf extracts of Toona sinensis on free radical-induced endothelial cell damage.
+Antioxidant activities of aqueous leaf extracts of Toona sinensis on free radical-induced endothelial cell damage

 In Taiwan, Toona sinensis (Toona sinensis) is well known as a traditional Chinese medicine, while the underlying pharmacological mechanisms of this drug are still a matter of debate.